 Step 1: Tell us you’re interested by February 28!

 In order to be considered for this award you must be nominated by Lewis & Clark.
 Please complete this interest form which includes how you meet the eligibility requirements and who will be writing your letters of recommendation.
-Once we receive your information, you will receive confirmation that you meet the general requirements from a Career Development Center staff member.
+Once we receive your information, you will receive confirmation that you meet the general requirements from a Career Center staff member.
 Please do not wait for this confirmation to begin to assemble your application materials!